Index News Docs Issues Source

 While these are not necessarily protocols, they are implemented similarly to the protocols listed above (and thus can also be replaced, if the user wishes; see below).

 file: loads a file from the local filesystem.
-In case of directories, it shows the directory listing like the FTP protocol does.
+In case of directories, it shows the directory listing using dirlist2html like FTP.

 man:, man-k: and man-l: are wrappers around the commands man, man -k and man -l.
 These look up man pages using /usr/bin/man and turn on-page references into links.
 A wrapper command mancha also exists; this has an interface similar to man.
-Note: this used to be based on w3mman2html.cgi, but it has been rewritten in Nim (and therefore no longer depends on Perl either).
+(This used to be based on w3mman2html.cgi, but it has been rewritten as a standalone Nim program.)

 Internal schemes: cgi-bin:, stream:, cache:, data:, about: